tropicbliss/chippy/README.md

 # chippy

 A simple and lightweight CHIP-8 emulator implementing the SUPER-CHIP specification, with audio and input support.
+Also supports hires roms.

 ## Compiling from source